moonr3ader/mastering_git/README.md

 ## Hello, Git
-# This is a change made in local rep
+This is a change made in local rep<br>
+This is the first line.<br>This is the second line.